0day2/r3vengerx0/README.md

-- 👋 Hi, I’m @r3vengerx0
+- 👋 Hi, I’m @0day
-- 👾C# and C++ languages
+- 👾C#
 - 🦠Love malware making and cheat development
-- 👻About cooperation, write to discord- R3VENGE#1539 or Telegram- @hvcd222
+- 👻About cooperation, write to Telegram- @expl0it4u